Gender data is lacking worldwide

 Read more about this in the PRESS report 2022.

 PARIS21 and UN Women are working together to increase gender data production and use

 PARIS21 and UN Women are collaborating through the Making Every Woman and Girl Count programme, which supports countries in strengthening their statistical systems to produce gender statistics that are consistent, high quality, timely and relevant to policy makers, academics, civil society organisations and citizens.

 The collaboration focuses on four main activities:

 - Improving data dissemination and communication of gender statistics through media engagement and data visualisation trainings, and brokering user-producer partnerships through dialogues.
 Ongoing work includes development of an e-learning module on communicating gender statistics for journalists and producers of statistics within the PARIS21 Academy.
 This module aims to improve the ability of statisticians and journalists to communicate gender statistics and produce visualizations.
-It also seeks to build trust between NSS, media, government and civil society organizations and increase media coverage of gender statistics.
+It also seeks to build trust between NSS, media, government and civil society organisations and increase media coverage of gender statistics.

 - Reporting the use of gender-specific data: currently, PARIS21 is building a methodological base for conducting text analysis methodology in the use of gender-specific data in newspapers, national development plans (NDPs) and select policy documents to measure citizen’s use and actual policy uses.

 - Reporting of financial resources for gender statistics through the Partner Report on Support to Statistics (PRESS).
 The report presents data on technical and financial support to statistical development worldwide, and thus is a valuable tool for collaboration between donors and recipient countries.
 The PRESS report has included a section dedicated to support to gender statistics since its 2018 edition.